asyncapi/generator/docs/template.md

 # What's a Template?

 A Template is a project that specifies what exactly you get as an output of the generation process using AsyncAPI Generator and the [AsyncAPI file](asyncapi-file.md).
 It is just a set of files where you describe what should be the result of the generation depending on the contents of the AsyncAPI file.

-Some examples of these outputs can be things such as: code, documentation, diagrams, python and java applications, and much more.
+Some examples of these outputs can be things such as:

+- Code
+- Documentation
+- Markdown diagrams
+- Python and java applications

 A template is an independent NodeJS project that’s not related to the `generator` repository.
 AsyncAPI templates are managed, released, and published separately.
 You can also create your own templates and manage them on your own.